 One trend that is beginning to have a major impact on healthcare software development is the rise of patient-generated health data (PGHD).
-This data includes information such as fitness trackers, wearable devices, and apps that patients use to track their own health metrics.
+This data includes information such as fitness trackers, wearable devices, and apps that patients use to track their health metrics.
 This data can be used by providers to gain insights into patients’ health status and trends over time, which can then be used to improve care delivery.

 10. The Internet of Things (IoT):

 Another trend that is beginning to have an impact on healthcare software development is the rise of the Internet of Things (IoT).
-IoT refers to the interconnected network of physical devices, sensors, and other computing devices that are able to collect and share data.
+IoT refers to the interconnected network of physical devices, sensors, and other computing devices that can collect and share data.
 In healthcare, IoT technologies are being used for a variety of purposes, such as tracking patients’ vital signs, collecting data from medical devices, and more.

 Blockchain is a distributed database technology that is often used to secure financial transactions.
-However, it also has the potential to revolutionise healthcare by providing a secure and tamper-proof way to store and share patient data.
+However, it also has the potential to revolutionize healthcare by providing a secure and tamper-proof way to store and share patient data.
 This could potentially solve many of the data security and interoperability issues that plague the healthcare industry.